Famous Dave's Lack Of Liquidity Is Alarming

 The restaurant business requires a certain amount of capital for new store openings and for the modernization of existing stores.
 Dave's lack of liquidity is alarming.
 It has cash of $6.7 million and working capital of -$2.9 million.
 Of its $21.3 million in short-term liabilities, $8.9 million represents current portion of long-term debt.

-According to management the company has entered into a forbearance agreement that could hopefully, delay any default actions.
-Dave's is in the process of re-financing its current credit agreement with another lender.
-Nonetheless, its paltry liquidity makes it difficult for the company to compete with larger restaurant chains who can spend millions on capex.
+According to management, the company has entered into a forbearance agreement that could hopefully delay any default actions.
+Dave's is in the process of refinancing its current credit agreement with another lender.
+Nonetheless, its paltry liquidity makes it difficult for the company to compete with larger restaurant chains that can spend millions on capex.

 How Long Can The U.S. Consumer Last?

 Rising interest rates could further choke off economic activity.
-If the consumer falters then discretionary spending on restaurants, entertainment, etc. could fall.
+If the consumer falters, then discretionary spending on restaurants, entertainment, etc. could fall.
 That does not bode well for Dave's.
 If competition for disposable income heats up, only those restaurants with the best brands, best foods and dining experience will survive.
 Dave's might also falter until it can perfect its food quality and create a consistent dining experience throughout its company-owned stores and franchises.

 Takeaway